Electoral history of John A. Macdonald: Dominion election, 1891

 ^{4} Election returns in 1887 did not require candidates to declare party affiliation.
 Many candidates did not list a party affiliation.

-Federal constituency elections, 1867 to 1891
+Local constituency elections, 1867 to 1891

 Macdonald stood for election to the House of Commons twelve times, in three different provinces (British Columbia, Manitoba and Ontario), in five different ridings.
 He was elected eleven times and defeated once.

-1878 Federal election: Kingston
+1867 election: Kingston

-Macdonald stood for election in three different constituencies at the 1878 general election, as was permitted at that time: Kingston, Ontario; Victoria, British Columbia; and Marquette, Manitoba.
-He was elected in Victoria and Marquette but was defeated in Kingston, his only loss at the constituency level.
-Macdonald chose to sit as the Member of Parliament from Victoria.
+Having been Premier of the Province of Canada for much of the previous decade, Macdonald being contested by Dr. John Stewart, who stood simultaneously as the provincial candidate against Maxwell Strange caused much annoyance to his supporters.